CloudRight/zabbix-cloudwatch/README.md

 ### Preparations for your Zabbix node
-- Clone this github repo or download the zip/tar.gz.
+- Clone this GitHub repo or download the zip/tar.gz.
 - Copy the contents of `externalscripts` into `/usr/lib/zabbix/externalscripts`
 - [Install](http://boto3.readthedocs.io/en/latest/guide/quickstart.html) system-wide `boto3` package (`pip3 install boto3`)

 ### Configuration - Global
-- Import `templates/cloudwatch_template.xml` into Zabbix
+- Import the [bundled templates](./templates/AWS_Templates.yaml) into Zabbix

 You can deal with your configuration in a few different ways:
 1. Provide the AWS credentials of your IAM User and other configuration if required by writing to a configuration file in `~/.aws/` for the Zabbix user.